-Who: in the pilot version of this program, I am interested in working with seasoned competitors who want to get better at competing through focused training for 4 weeks.
+Who: I am interested in working with seasoned competitors who are training for Savoy Cup (but not limited to) and want to get better at competing through focused training for 4 weeks.
 I have space for 5 couples.

 What: This is a 4-week Challenge.

 Every Wednesday, I will send out an email with your weekly challenge details, including the song we will use for that week, and your personal time code (so you know what part of the music you’re dancing to).
 You’ll have 6 days to films yourself doing a Spotlight (either 8 or 16 eights) and an All-Skate, and send them to me.

 Once I get your videos, I’ll stitch them together and send the compilation to our group.
 From there, you’ll each be required to provide feedback to the other dancers and vote on which couples you thought were the best.
 You’ll also be voting on who gave the best feedback.